Selective Harvest Philosophy

 YOU ARE IN TROPHY WATERS — KNOW BEFORE YOU GO!!

 Be prepared for the decision of what to do with a trophy class fish.
 Have camera batteries charged and ready.
 Have your camera/phone with you each day.
-If you forget your camera, please do not bring a fish back in the live-well to capture a photo.
+If you forget your camera, please do not bring a fish back in the live-well (better known as a dead-well) to capture a photo.
 This practice is very likely to result in delayed mortality of the fish, even if it appears to swim away at the dock when you release it.
 Unfortunately, we have witnessed this numerous times.
 Have release tools close by.
 Leave the fish in the water as much as possible.
 Have tape measure ready to record girth if you would like to a replica made at some point.
 All these things will help you preserve the memory of your fish of a lifetime with the happy ending of it being released for someone else to catch.

 If someone catches a trophy class fish in any species and wishes to create a permanent memory of their catch, there is the opportunity to carefully measure length/girth and take several photos.
 A graphite replica can be made of your fish of life time and you can brag about having “let it go and let it grow.”
 What we will no longer continue to allow is having larger fish harvested for the dinner table.
 Many of our guests have voiced dismay after seeing this happen in the fish cleaning house.
 We feel strongly about this and it is a deal breaker.
-We ask all of our guests to let us know if they see this happening in the fish cleaning house so that we can discuss it further when need be.

 A trip to Lake of the Woods is about more than the fishing.
 If we work together, we can make it a special place for our kids, our grandkids and their grandkids to enjoy.
 Shore lunches, or a meal of fresh fish back at the resort, is often one of the more memorable parts of the Lake of the Woods experience.
 There will always be plenty of fish for frying, baking or smoking during your stay.